kibertoad/undici-retry/README.md

     // if true, response body will be returned as Blob
     blobBody: false,

-    // if set to false, in case of an internal error (e. g.
-ECONNREFUSED), error will be returned within an Either and not thrown
+    // if set to true, in case of an internal error (e. g.
+ECONNREFUSED), error will be thrown and not returned within an Either.
+Default is false.
-    throwOnInternalError: true,
+    throwOnInternalError: false,
 }

 const result = await sendWithRetry(client, request, retryConfig, requestParams)